sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 & \underline{ν_j},  \overline{ν_j} \geq 0 \tag{13d} \\
 \end{align}
 ```
-The two different optimization problems are connected through a common linking constraint, requiring supply and demand quantities to match.
-That is constraint (2) of the initial market clearing problem.
-To arrive at the equilibrium of the Nash game between demand and supply agents we need to **simultaneously** solve the supply-side problem {eq}`supply_side`, the demand-side problem {eq}`demand_side` and the linking constraint (2) of problem {eq}`market_clearing`.
+The two different optimization problems are connected through a common linking or coupling constraint, requiring supply and demand quantities to match.
+That is Eq.
+(2) of the initial market clearing problem.
+To determine the equilibrium of the Nash game between demand and supply agents, we need to **simultaneously** solve the supply-side problems {eq}`supply_side`, the demand-side problems {eq}`demand_side` and the linking constraint (2) of Problem {eq}`market_clearing`.

-There are several ways to solve the new optimization problem.
-We can follow one of the three methods :
-* Concatenate the optimality conditions from the KKTs of the individual problems ({eq}`supply_side`, {eq}`demand_side`) along with the linking constraint to form a Mixed Complimentarity Problem.
-We will later show, why by concentating the constraints we arrive at the MCP.
-Then the MCP can be solved either with dedicated solvers such as PATH or as a feasibility problem( NLP, MIPL, optimization problems).
+By concatenating the KKTs of the individual problems ({eq}`supply_side`, {eq}`demand_side`) along with the linking constraint, we obtain the Mixed Complimentarity Problem associated with this Nash Game:
-* Apply price-search algorithms and iterative methods, to find a solution that satisfies all costraints.
-* Derive an equivalent optimization problem (EOP) and solve it using optimization solvers, such as yalmip used during the course.

-But now let's prove why concatenating the KKT conditions of problems ({eq}`supply_side`, {eq}`demand_side`) along with the linking constrait formulates an MCP.

 ```{math}
 :label: MCP_KKT